Live in the DTL Juneteenth celebration in Lawrenceville, Georgia

 Stonecrest: Juneteenth Celebration of Freedom

-Enjoy a kids zone, live performances, food trucks, vendors and a fireworks show.
+Enjoy a kids zone, live performances, food trucks, vendors, and a fireworks show.

 Woodbine: Juneteenth Jubilee

-June 15-16
+June 14-15

-Atlanta: Jubilee: A Juneteenth Celebration
+Atlanta: Juneteenth Celebration at Atlanta History Center

 June 19